c9/architect/README.md

 ### `createApp(config: ArchetypedConfig, callback?: (err?: Error, app?: Archetyped) => void)`

-This function starts an architect config.
+This function starts an `ArchetypedConfig`.
 The return value is an `Archetyped` instance.
 The optional callback will listen for both `error` and `ready` on the app object and report on which one happens first.